Finie/Finie/README.md

 - 👋 Hi, I’m @Finie
-- 👀 I’m interested in Mobile and Web app development
+- 👀 I’m interested in Frontend and Backend software development
-- 🌱 I’m currently learning Java Spring boot
+- 🌱 I’m currently learning ML, and engaged in competitive programing.
-- 💞️ I’m looking to collaborate on mobile and web app development as well as building microservices
+- 💞️ I’m looking to collaborate in software development in Java spring boot, React, React-Native, android, ios
 - 📫 How to reach me email: finiephenius@gmail.com

 <!---